microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 ability to communicate between different window processes.
 The logical extension of this scenario would be "run a `wt` commandline in _any_ given WT window".

-Each window process will have it's own unique ID assigned to it by the monarch.
+Each window process will have its own unique ID assigned to it by the monarch.
 This ID will be a positive number.
 Windows can also have names assigned to them.
 These names are strings that the user specifies.
 A window will always have an ID, but not necessarily a name.
 Running a command in a given window with ID N